Does California Lemon Law Apply to Private Sales?

 You should be looking for:

-• A clean title.
-Make sure the seller actually has ownership of the vehicle and therefore has the legal ability to sell it to you.
+- A clean title.
+Make sure the seller actually owns the vehicle and, therefore, has the legal ability to sell it to you.

-• Salvage or rebuilt title.
+- Salvage or rebuilt title.
 These titles mean the car was in an accident and suffered extensive damage.
-The cost to repair the car was more than the value of the car, but some mechanics will buy these cars for cheap and fix them up.
+The cost to repair the car was more than its value, but some mechanics will buy these cars for cheap and fix them up.
 Buyers tend to be wary of these types of cars, as they might not know if corners were cut to rebuild the car and turn a profit.

-• A low number of owners.
+- A low number of owners.
 Cars with one owner are considered a hot commodity.
-If a car goes through a lot of owners in its lifetime, it could be a red flag that the vehicle had issues the owners didn’t want to deal with.
+If a car has had many owners in its lifetime, it could be a red flag that the vehicle had issues the owners didn’t want to deal with.

 You’ll be able to see: